 Basalt is a somewhat ethnically-diverse town.
 The people who call Basalt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Basalt residents report their race to be White, followed by Asian.
 Basalt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.17% of the town’s residents.
-Important ancestries of people in Basalt include English, German, Norwegian, and Polish.
+People of Hispanic or Latino origin account for 16.75% of the town’s residents.
+Important ancestries of people in Basalt include German, Irish, Scottish, and Italian.

 The most common language spoken in Basalt is English.
 Other important languages spoken here include Spanish and Other Asian languages.